Romani people in Serbia: Culture

-According to data from the 2011 census, majority of Romani people in Serbia are Christians (62.7%): mainly belonging to the Eastern Orthodoxy (55.9%), followed by the Catholicism (3.3%), and various Protestant denominations (2.5%).
-There is also a significant Muslim Roma community, with 24.8% of all Roma being Muslim.

 The Romani people in Serbia mainly speak Romani and Serbian.
 Some also speak the language of other people they have been influenced by: Romanian or Hungarian.
 In 2005 the first text on the grammar of the Romani language in Serbia was published by linguist Rajko Đurić.

 Đurđevdan (or Ederlezi) is a traditional feast day of Romani in Serbia.

+Romani balkan brass musicians are popular in areas like Vranje.

+Hip-hop is frequently performed by Romani people in Serbia, and a number of Serbian rappers have Romani heritage.

 Discrimination

 Due to a record of discrimination, human rights reporting mechanisms have consistently drawn attention to the treatment of the Romani people in Serbia.
 The United Nations have reported persistent discrimination and social exclusion as a concern, particularly stemming from poor birth registration and identity documentation for citizens, and inequitable access to education, housing, employment, and legal protections.
-The UN has expressed concerns that the state of Serbia has failed to ensure accountability measures that continually monitor and implement these rights.

 These persistent challenges cause many Roma to flee Serbia and other Balkan countries for EU countries.
 There are cases of children from Serbia being granted refugee status in Ireland due to persecution due to Roma identity.
 However, with increasingly strict asylum measures in the EU, countries such as Germany are increasingly labeling Serbia and other Balkan countries as "safe countries of origin" despite a lack of measurable improvement in the ability of Roma groups to realize human rights in these countries.

-There have been hate-crimes such against Roma community, such as the death of thirteen-year-old Dušan Jovanović (1997), murder of actor Dragan Maksimović, who was assumed by the perpertrators to be Roma.
+There have been hate-crimes against Roma community, such as the death of thirteen-year-old Dušan Jovanović (1997), murder of actor Dragan Maksimović, who was assumed by the perpertrators to be Roma.

 A significant number of Romani people in Serbia live in segregated areas, often in shanty towns called "cardboard cities", without electricity or water or provision of public services.
 In 2009, a group of Romani people who had been living in a large shanty town in New Belgrade were evicted on the orders of the mayor of Belgrade.
 According to the media, bulldozers accompanied by police officers arrived to clear the site early in the morning before the formal eviction notice was presented to the inhabitants.
 The site was cleared in order to make way for an access road to the site of the 2009 Summer Universiade, to be held in Belgrade later this year.
 Temporary alternative accommodation in the form of containers had been provided, but some 50 residents of the suburb where they had been located attempted to set fire to three of the containers.
 Many of the evicted Roma have spent five nights sleeping in the open in the absence of any alternative accommodation.

+Children of Romani descent in Serbia face the greatest risk of being involved in exploitative child labor activities such as begging, theft, prostitution, drug dealing, and strenuous physical work.
+These Serbian Roma children are also susceptible to human trafficking, both internationally and within the country, where they may be forced into begging and theft operations.